 The six monasteries of Meteora are majestic and quite simply unique.
 The atmosphere is one of palpable awe, peace, and sublimity.
 Leave Athens and the island hopping behind; a visit to this remarkable part of the World should be a must for anyone visiting Greece.

-In practical terms, Meteora is situated about 350km North West of Athens and is easily accessible by car, bus or train.
-When you’re there, you can hike up to the monasteries, take a bus, or, for a price, go on one of the huge selection of tours available.
+In practical terms, Meteora is situated about 350km North West of Athens and is easily accessible by car, bus, or train.
+When you’re there, you can hike up to the monasteries, take a bus, or, for a price, go on one of the huge selections of tours available.
 Each monastery requires a €3 per person donation upon entry.

 The history of Meteora is fascinating too.
 The site assumed its religious significance, as a home for monks, as early as the 11th Century, but the monasteries weren’t built until a few hundred years later.

 Construction must have felt like a daunting prospect at the time.
 The buildings are positioned hundreds of meters above the ground and were accessible only by rickety contraptions of ladder and rope until the 1920s when steps were carved into the rock.
-Their remote location and lack of accessibility provided the Monks’ refuge and protection at numerous points through history.
+Their remote location and lack of accessibility provided the Monks refuge and protection at numerous points throughout history.

 The Black Madonna statue can be seen now in the main monastery and a copy is exhibited in a small chapel that was built in the place where the statue was discovered.

 If you hike in the Montserrat Mountain area, you can visit many other small chapels and shrines.
 Walking around these spiritual sights and feel the energy they transmit is one of the most gratifying experiences you can have while you visit Barcelona.
 Montserrat can be easily accessed from Barcelona on a day trip either by public transport or by car.